 We have audited the accompanying consolidated balance sheets of Entegris, Inc. and subsidiaries as of August 31, 1999 and 1998, and the related consolidated statements of operations, shareholders' equity (deficit) and cash flows for each of the years in the three-year period ended August 31, 1999.
 These consolidated financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.
-We did not audit the 1998 and 1997 financial statements of Empak, Inc., a wholly-owned subsidiary, which statements reflect total assets constituting 33% of the 1998 total consolidated assets and total revenues constituting 40% and 43% of total consolidated revenues in 1998 and 1997.
+We did not audit the 1998 and 1997 financial statements of Empak, Inc., a wholly-owned subsidiary, which statements reflect total assets constituting 33% of the 1998 total consolidated revenues in 1998 and 1997.
 Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for Empak, Inc., is based solely on the report of the other auditors.